ZacsUniAccount/3813Assignment/README.md

 #### Userdata
 This service is a middle point between the angular app and node server.
 It includes functions which connect to the nodejs endpoint and ensure the correct data is passed through it.

+this is where the 'login', 'add', 'find', and 'delete' restful functions are found

 #### Socket
 This service is the middle point between the angular client and node socket server, It sends and retrieves messages from the socket server and sends them back to the client.